kailinxGitHub/MyVisaJobs_2023_Crawler/README.md

 This project is intended for educational and research purposes only.
 It is not affiliated with or endorsed by [My Visa Jobs](https://www.myvisajobs.com/) or any university or organization mentioned in the data.

+## Right to Crawl

+This crawler project was initiated after researching the website's attitude on crawlers and seeing that only the "/Resume/" path is disallowed(see as follows: [My Visa Jobs robots.txt](https://www.myvisajobs.com/robots.txt)).
+Thus if My Visa Jobs has any problem with the project please let me know and it will be taken down responsively.

 ## Contact

 If you encounter any issues or have suggestions for improvements, please open an issue in the repository.